 Professional journals related to education are located at the Steelcase Library.

-The CML has a collection of over 2,000 videos in a wide range of subject areas, from teacher preparation and teaching techniques to children's videos for classroom use.
-Videos may be checked out for 14 days by students and faculty, and may be booked in advance through special procedures.
-To reserve a video, please contact Donna Oster at firstname.lastname@example.org.
+The CML has a collection of over 500 videos in a wide range of subject areas.
+Videos may be checked out for 14 days by GVSU students and faculty only.

-Annenberg/CPB videos are intended for teachers, but many are ideal for use in the classroom or for viewing at home.
-Not all videos listed on the Annenberg page are available by video streaming.
-Videos labeled "Individual Program Description" and having a VoD link are available through the computer.
-You MUST open a free account to Annenberg/CPB to access the videos.
-The GVSU online catalog provides a link to the videos, or you may click Annenberg/CPB to view a complete list of the educational videos produced by Annenberg.
+Annenberg Learner videos are intended for teachers, but many are ideal for use in the classroom or for viewing at home.
+The GVSU online catalog provides a link to the videos, or go to the website to view a list of their educational videos.

 PBS LearningMedia offers teachers more than 100,000 videos, images, interactives, lesson plans and articles drawn from critically acclaimed PBS programs.